IgnacioFan/go-url-shortener/readme.md

 - `Cobra` as the command-line interface framework
 - `PostgreSQL` for storing relational data
 - `Redis` for building the cache layer
-- `Mockery` and `sqlMock` for supporting unit test
+- `Mockery` and `sqlMock` for unit test
-- `Docker` for quickly setting up containerized services
+- `Docker` for building containerized services and env
+- `Wire` for supporting components using dependency injection
 - `Github actions` for CI

 ## Installation and Setup